marcoscz1995/CrowdMarker/README.md

 - `cd Crowdmarker`

 Configure your OS for Evdev (see [here](https://python-evdev.readthedocs.io/en/latest/install.html) for more info)
-- `sudo apt-get install python-dev python-pip gcc`
+- `sudo apt-get install python3-dev python3-pip gcc`
 - `apt-get install linux-headers-$(uname -r)`

 Configure your OS for PyAutoGui (see [here](https://stackoverflow.com/questions/34939986/how-to-install-pyautogui) for more info)